Teodelas/APIstuff/CI-CD/CICD-Jenkins-Walkthrough.md

 ## Configure global variables
 1. Go to http://<jenkins ip / url>/configure
 1. Scroll down to Global properties and check off Environment variables
-	1. Add PATH+EXTRA as */opt/apache-maven-3.8.1/bin*
 	1. Add ID_File as */path-to-id-file.json*
-	3. APIGEE_ENV, APIGEE_ORG, and APIGEE_URL as environment variables and set the values to your Apigee org a
+	3. APIGEE_ENV, APIGEE_ORG, and APIGEE_URL as environment variables and set the values to your Apigee org

 ## Configure Jenkinsfile
 This configuration sets the maven profile to use Apigee X management API (GoogleAPI) and authenticate using an the IAM service account created previously
 1. In the GitHub repo, go to the file /ci-config/jenkins/Jenkinsfile
-1. Find the section that begins with *mvn clean install* and replace it with the code below ` mvn clean install \
+1. Find the section that begins with *mvn clean install* and replace it with the code below

+`
+	$mvn clean install \
                 -P"googleapi" \
                 -Denv="${env.APIGEE_ENV}" \
                 -Dorg="${env.APIGEE_ORG}" \